acsmithweb/roundtrip-frontend/README.md

 **Testing**

 Normally when working through tasks I will work on the automated tests first.
-However I do not have any familiarity with testing react components.
+However I do not have any familiarity with testing react components and the corresponding framework.
 Given more time I know I would have been able to write up those tests however I figured my time was best spent focusing on the features or else there would have been nothing to actually test.
 Using what I know of automated testing here is a list of what I would be looking to test.
 - Ensure all elements are present labeled and properly populated with given data.
 - Ensure the match button loads disabled and can be enabled and re disabled via the Closest Match Select.